 The following Energy practice note provides comprehensive and up to date legal information covering:

-This Energy consultations tracker tool displays the current status and most recent developments of key consultations conducted by government departments, regulators and other bodies in relation to energy law and policy in England and Wales between 1 January and 31 December 2020.
+This Energy consultations tracker tool displays the current status and most recent developments of key consultations being conducted by government departments, regulators and other bodies (including European Union bodies) in relation to energy law and policy in England and Wales from 1 January 2021.